WisboyAk47/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 Return value: the pointer to dest
 File: 9-strcpy.c

+***10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+File: 100-atoi.c